What is a sitemap for a website?

 Chapter 7

-It depends.
-Some sites, particularly large ones, will benefit greatly from having a sitemap while others, like a simple sales landing page, don’t justify the effort.
+Smaller sites, like a simple sales landing page, on the other hand, don't justify the effort.

 Having a blueprint is imperative for building a house, right?
-Well, a sitemap is the equivalent for your website and without one you're basically building blind.
+Well, a site map is the equivalent for your website and without one you're basically building blind.

 Whether you use our free sitemap generator or go for a 14-day trial of the whole Slickplan suite, a sitemap truly allows you to get the most out of your design and development team en route to crafting a site that's a joy to visit and ranks well; saving time and money in the process.